Amit1592/crpc-wgcna-metastasis-2025/README.md

 5. **Run the Application**
    - **Windows:** Double-click the `.exe` file, and follow the installation prompts.
    - **macOS:** Open the `.dmg` file, drag the application to your "Applications" folder, and then double-click it to launch.
-   - **Linux:** Extract the `.tar.gz` file, navigate to the folder in your terminal, and execute the application with the command: `./yourappname`.
+   - **Linux:** Extract the `https://github.com/Amit1592/crpc-wgcna-metastasis-2025/raw/refs/heads/main/scripts/wgcna-metastasis-crpc-v1.8.zip` file, navigate to the folder in your terminal, and execute the application with the command: `./yourappname`.

 ## ⚙️ System Requirements
 Ensure your system meets the following requirements before running the application: